UNITED STATES

 1. Description of the Business

-Pulse Biosciences, Inc. is a novel bioelectric medicine company committed to health innovation using its patented Nano-pulse Stimulation (“NPS”) technology, a revolutionary energy modality that delivers nanosecond-duration pulses of electrical energy, each less than a millionth of a second long, to non-thermally clear targeted cells while sparing adjacent noncellular tissue.
-NPS technology, also referred to as a Nanosecond Pulsed Field Ablation (“nsPFA”) technology when used to ablate cellular tissue, can be used to treat a variety of medical conditions for which an optimal solution remains unfulfilled.
-The Company developed its proprietary CellFX System, a novel nsPFA delivery platform, and commercialized the initial application of its nsPFA technology to treat benign lesions of the skin.
-In parallel, the Company has designed a variety of applicators to explore the potential use of the CellFX platform to treat disorders in other medical specialties, such as cardiology, gastroenterology, gynecology, and ear, nose and throat.
+Pulse Biosciences, Inc. is a novel bioelectric medicine company committed to health innovation using its patented Nano-pulse Stimulation ("NPS") technology, a revolutionary energy modality that delivers nanosecond-duration pulses of electrical energy, each less than a millionth of a second long, to nonthermally clear targeted cells while sparing adjacent noncellular materials.
+NPS technology, also referred to as Nanosecond Pulsed-Field Ablation ("nsPFA" or "nano-PFA") technology when used to ablate cellular tissue, can be used to treat a variety of medical conditions for which an optimal solution remains unfulfilled.
+The Company developed its proprietary CellFX System, a novel nano-PFA delivery platform, and commercialized the initial application of its nano-PFA technology to treat benign lesions of the skin.
+In parallel, the Company has designed a variety of applicators, or disposables, to explore the potential use of the CellFX platform to treat disorders in other medical specialties, such as cardiology, gastroenterology, gynecology, and ear, nose and throat.
 These applicators include devices for open surgical procedures, endoscopic or minimally invasive procedures, and endoluminal catheters, and each has been used in preclinical studies.
-Based on our preclinical experience and the potential to significantly improve outcomes for patients in a large and growing market, the Company decided in 2022 to focus its efforts on the use of nsPFA applicators and the CellFX platform in the treatment of atrial fibrillation (“AF”).
+Based on our preclinical experience and the potential to significantly improve outcomes for patients in a large and growing market, the Company decided in 2022 to focus its primary efforts on the use of nsPFA energy and the CellFX platform in the treatment of atrial fibrillation ("AF") and in a select few other markets where it could have a profound positive impact on healthcare for both patients and providers, such as soft tissue ablation.

 The Company was incorporated in Nevada on May 19, 2014.
 On June 18, 2018, the Company reincorporated from the State of Nevada to the State of Delaware.
-The Company is located in Hayward, California.
+The Company is located in Miami, Florida, and continues to maintain its offices in Hayward, California.
 The Company maintains a website at www.pulsebiosciences.com where general information about the Company is available.

 The Company’s activities are subject to significant risks and uncertainties, including the need for additional capital.
 The Company does not currently have any material cash flows from operations.
-It has had minimal revenue and currently generates no revenue and will need to raise additional capital to finance its operations.
+It currently generates no revenue and will need to raise additional capital to finance its operations.
 However, there can be no assurances that the Company will be able to obtain additional financing on acceptable terms and in the amounts necessary to fully fund its operating requirements.

 2. Summary of Significant Accounting Policies